gemini3d/gemini3d/Readme.md

 ## Platforms

 Gemini is intended to be OS / CPU arch / platform / compiler agnostic.
-Operating system support includes:
+Operating system support includes: Linux, MacOS, and Windows.

-  * Linux,
-  * MacOS, and
-  * Windows.

-CPU arch support includes:
+CPU arch support includes: Intel, AMD, ARM, IBM POWER, Cray and more.

-  * Intel
-  * AMD
-  * ARM
-  * IBM POWER

 GEMINI can run on hardware ranging from a Raspberry Pi to laptop to a high-performance computing (HPC) cluster.
 Generally speaking one can run large 2D or modest resolution 3D simulations (less than 10 million grid points) on a quad-core workstation, with some patience.